Timing and Structure

 - have gained an appreciation for the connection between information-theoretic concepts and fundamental problems in statistics

-- have a good understanding of the foundations of the problem of universal data compression
+- have a good understanding of the derivations of error exponents for data compression and transmission

 - have gained a practical understanding of the algebraic fundamentals that underlie channel coding and cryptology

 - understand the properties of linear block codes over finite fields